Ladyroyal5/simple_shell/README.md

-The simple shell group project by Lilian Nyinyayo and Ademiluyi Desire
+simple shell group project by Lilian Nyinyayo and Ademiluyi Desire